lee-kode/training_notes/PSM-1_Notes.md

 # Random PSM-1 Notes

+## Product Backlog Refinement
+* If multiple teams are working on the project, they will participate in the refinement as well.
+* Refinement can take any amount of time from the Product Owner
+* Not more than 10% of the capacity of the Development Team.
+* Refinement is a continuous activity not limited to a certain time during the Sprint.
+* The Scrum Master only facilitates the meetings as requested or required; not by default.

+## Random Topics
 * Gantt Chart is not a Scrum artifact and not compatible with the framework.

-* If multiple teams are working on the project, they will participate in the refinement as well.
-Refinement can take any amount of time from the Product Owner but not more than 10% of the capacity of the Development Team.
-Refinement is a continuous activity not limited to a certain time during the Sprint.
-The Scrum Master only facilitates the meetings as requested or required; not by default.

 * Designing the software is part of the development and should be done by the developers.
 They are self-organized and make technical decisions and volunteer for tasks (assign them to themselves).
 Estimation is the responsibility of the developers because they are the people who will develop the item.